stlpublicradio/DroneOperationsManual/opsmanual.md

 #### The Photojournalist

 If part of the operation involves capturing photos or video, the Photojournalist is responsible for operating the camera attached to the aircraft during flight.
 The Photojournalist determines what visuals are needed and communicates that to the PIC prior to the flight.
 The PIC is responsible for determining whether meeting the Photojournalist's goals are possible under the conditions presented.
-During flight, the PIC may ask for feedback from the Photojournalist, but the Photojournalist should only speak to the pilot if asked.
+During flight, the PIC may ask for feedback from the Photojournalist, but the Photojournalist should only speak to the PIC if asked.

+**NOTE: Because the Photojournalist will be focusing on operating the camera rather than watching the aircraft, the sky, and the surrounding area, the Photojournalist may not act as Observer**.
+(The exception to this is if the PIC is also serving as the Observer and the Photojournalist.)

 <!--BREAK-->

 #### The Journalist

 The Journalist is responsible for communicating flight goals to the PIC and Photojournalist before flight and verifying results after landing.
 The Journalist determines what is needed for the story and communicates that to the PIC and Photojournalist.
 The PIC is responsible for determining whether meeting the Journalist's goals are possible under the conditions presented.
-During flight, the PIC may ask for feedback from the Journalist, but the Journalist should only speak to the pilot if asked.
+During flight, the PIC may ask for feedback from the Journalist, but the Journalist should only speak to the PIC if asked.
 The Journalist and the Photojournalist can speak freely, but should always be listening for the PIC.
 The Journalist can act as Observer.

 ---